 How are efficient distribution and permanent archiving and accessibility of TC articles achieved by the publisher Copernicus Publications?

 TC and its discussion forum are accessible online and free of charge.
-Copernicus Publications makes sure that the open-access publications are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.
+Copernicus Publications makes sure that the open-access publications, preprints as well as final journal articles, are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

-All manuscripts in discussion are archived in TCD and receive a DOI.
-The short comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.
+All preprints are either archived in EGUsphere, EGU's preprint repository, or the discussion forum TCD.
+Depending on the author's choice for posting, preprints receive either a DOI TC-YEAR-NUMBER or EGUSPHERE-YEAR-NUMBER.
+The community comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.

-How does TC ensure the quality of its manuscripts in discussion?
+How does TC ensure the quality of its preprints?

 What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in TC?
-Can the manuscript be removed from TCD?
+Can the preprint be removed?

-All preprints posted in TCD remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
+All preprints, independent whether they are posted on EGUsphere or in TCD, remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.

 For further information, please see the EGU Position Statement.

-Nevertheless, we are aware that the appearance of a manuscript in TCD and subsequent non-acceptance into TC can be inconvenient for authors.
+Nevertheless, we are aware that the appearance of a manuscript as preprint and subsequent non-acceptance for TC can be inconvenient for authors.
 In such cases, the authors have the following options to proceed:

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.